kine/navertical_tasks/README.md

 ## Changelog

+### 0.0.112

+- Add support for remote host in publishbcappdocker v3

 ### 0.0.111

 - When error during unpublishing of previous version of app, it will be ignored.
 E.g. when app is used on another tenant